Click here to submit your water use report to the Association by March 1, 2026.

 Conservation Component Map

-A conservation component is calculated to meet the requirement of the 10% savings in consumptive use.
-The conservation component is based on the following hydrologic parameters:
+A conservation component is calculated to ensure a 10% savings in consumptive use.
+The component is based on several hydrologic factors:

-Conservation components will vary from 10 to 16 percent.
-When water is leased from the Association, the conservation component is applied.
+Conservation components typically range from 10% to 16%.
+When water is leased through the Association, the applicable conservation component is applied.

-The map below is intended for use by Lease applicants from the Central Kansas Water Bank Association.
+The map below is provided to help Lease applicants from the Central Kansas Water Bank Association.

-Use of this map for any reason other than the original intent is strongly discouraged.
+Important: Use of this map for any purpose other than the intended leasing process is strongly discouraged.

-To determine the conservation component for the quarter section of interest, click the button below.
+To determine the conservation component for your quarter section, click the button below.

 Conservation Component